bifferos/suspend-server/readme.md

 This service suspends the system when it receives a UDP packet with the text 'suspend' in it.
 There is no security.

+The service also responds to a 'ping' packet which gives an indication of whether the host is up.

+dbus is used to establish when the network is up again after suspend.
+This is to allow transmission of a response packet to the suspend request.
+The response packet is sent on wake, potentially hours or days after suspend.
+Its purpose is to allow fast determination of when the host is up, however this mechanism should be backed up by ping polling, and could be considered redundant if speed isn't critical.

 Installation
 ============